DOCUMENT TSC-2026/B10 · BLOG POST 10 · ECOSYSTEM STRATEGY · REV. 01

 + + + + + + + +

 I sold getuptime.co to Tiny (TSX-listed).
 I know what due diligence looks like from the inside of a real transaction.
-The founders who came to that process prepared — with clean financials, clear metrics, documented operations — had better outcomes in less time than the ones who tried to build the data room during the process.
+The founders who came prepared with clean financials, clear metrics, and documented operations had better outcomes in less time than the ones who tried to build the data room during the process.
+For context on how the broader M&A market for Shopify apps is moving, the 2026 M&A market overview and what Shopify apps are selling for in 2026 are the right next reads.
+If you are in a hot category and thinking about your options, the founder advisory work I do is built for exactly this moment.

 The consolidation wave is real.
 The window to have options rather than respond to them is shorter than most founders assume.